 All the way on the southern tip of Koh Phangan island and just a stone throw away from the busy Haad Rin beach, you will find the quiet Leela beach.
 To get on the beach you have to enter through a resort.
 You can choose from a few entries depending on which part of the beach you want to chill.
 If you enter via Coconut resort you will see the palm tree swing where you can take some nice photos.
 But you can also enter at the end beach of Leela Beach via “The Cabin Resort”.
 We spend most of our time on the beach there, where we also found an awesome wooden boardwalk along the rocks which provides an amazing view on the ocean and beach.

 What to expect at Leela Beach Koh Phangan

 Because there is no real public entrance, Leela Beach certainly gives a secluded feeling.
 Generally the beach is filled with residents staying at the resorts along the bay, so it’s not so busy.
 The sea is super calm, shallow and clear.
-There are no waves so also for small children this beach is just perfect.
+With a bit of luck you can see fish swimming around, so bring your snorkels if you have them!
+There are no waves so also for small children this beach is perfect.
 There is a public restaurant where you can order food and drinks.
 We didn’t really see sunbeds for outside visitors, so be prepared to use your own towel to lay on.

 Koh Phangan weather